-In the bottom pane below the code list, you can either see a quotation preview for a selected code, or a chart.
-For more information about the chart, see Code Distribution Over Documents.
+In the bottom pane below the code list, you can either view the code comments or a diagram.
+For more information about the diagram, see Code Distribution Over Documents.

 Groundedness: Code frequency or groundedness.
 It shows how many quotations are linked to a code.

 Density: Number of linkages to other codes.
 See Linking Nodes.

 Colors: If you add code colors, a colored circle is displayed in front of the code icon and name.
 Code colors also have an effect on the display of code nodes in networks.
 See Working with Networks.

 If you do not want to see all columns, right-click on a column header and deselect, what you do not want to see.

 A double click on a code opens the list of linked quotations in the Quotation Reader You can browse through the list of quotations and view them highlighted in the context of its document.
 If there is only one quotation linked to a code, it will immediately be highlighted in the context of its document.

 Single-click: Selects a code.
 If you have written a definition for the selected code, it is displayed in the comment pane below the list.
 Once selected, the code can be used for drag & drop coding, or you can add it to a code group via drag & drop.
 Multiple Selection: You can select more than one code at a time by holding down the Ctrl or Shift key.
 This is useful to: